Short course

 Optometrist

-Bao is a Lecturer and Research Fellow at The University of Melbourne.
-She holds a Bachelor of Optometry (2008), PhD (2014) and Graduate Certificate in Adolescent Health and Wellbeing (2021) from The University of Melbourne.
+Bao is a Senior Research Fellow at The University of Melbourne.
+She holds a Bachelor of Optometry (2008), PhD (2014) and Graduate Certificate in Adolescent Health and Wellbeing (2021) from The University of Melbourne, and a Certificate in Public Health and Leadership in Eye Care (2024) from the Australian College of Optometry.
 Bao’s expertise is in applied human visual neuroscience focusing on the eye and the brain, spanning healthy development and ageing, neurodegeneration and neurological disorders.
 She is a passionate advocate for optometry education, previously serving on the Education Committee and as an Education Consultant for Optometry Australia.
 She is the first optometrist to be awarded the BioMedVic Early Career Clinician Researcher Award (2017).

 Dr Alissa Westphal